 Indications for Use

-Flyte® is intended for the strengthening of the pelvic floor muscles, which has been found to help women with stress urinary incontinence.
+The Flyte® System is intended for the strengthening of the pelvic floor muscles to treat women with stress urinary incontinence.

 Do not use Flyte® if you:

 - Have given birth in the past 6 weeks.